4evernewb/Speech-Recognition/README.md

 # Speech-Recognition
-This is a repository linked to the project "Speech Recognition"
+This is a linked repository to the project named "Speech Recognition"